alexdenker/ktc2023_conditional_diffusion/README.md

 ## Usage

 We provide the `enviroment.yml` file to restore the conda enviroment used for the submission.
-You can create the enviroment using the following command:
+You can create the environment using the following command:

 ```
 conda env create -f environment.yml